moonbeam-foundation/moonbeam-project-directory/oracles/dia.md

 }
 ```

-The following snippet shows how to retrieve the BTC price of an asset (e.g. `DOT`) using a smart contract.
+The following snippet shows how to retrieve the price of an asset (e.g. `DOT`) measured in another asset (BTC) using a wrapper smart contract.

 ```
 pragma solidity ^0.4.24;